abadid/cmsc424-spring2018/project7/README.md

 ### Writing Spark Code

 Spark primarily supports three languages: Scala (Spark is written in Scala), Java, and Python.
 For this project, you have the option of writing your code in either Python or Java.
-Feel free to work with whichever language you are most comfortable with.
+Feel free to work with whichever language you are most comfortable with, but we have found that Spark Python is somewhat easier to use and faster to get started.
 You are highly encouraged to read the [Spark Quick Start Guide](http://spark.apache.org/docs/latest/quick-start.html), which has well-written tutorials for working with both languages.

 #### Spark and Python

 All files for implementing this project in Python are located in the `python` directory.
 You will write your code for completing each task in `tasks.py`, which contains a function for each task.
 Your implementation of fragment-and-replicate join for Task 8 should go in `fragAndReplicate.py`.
 We have also provided a file called `assignment.py` that will call your implementation of each task and print out the results.

 You can prototype your Python code using the Spark Python shell, which you can start by running `$SPARKHOME/bin/pyspark`.
-After you've written your code in `tasks.py`, you can see the results of running `assignment.py` by submitting it to the Spark cluster, which is done by running `$SPARKHOME/bin/spark-submit assignment.py`.
+After you've written your code in `tasks.py`, you can see the results of running `assignment.py` by submitting it to the Spark "cluster" (which is this case is just your machine), which is done by running `$SPARKHOME/bin/spark-submit assignment.py`.

 #### Spark and Java